 Harry Potter Party Decorations

-There’s an abundance of ideas for Harry Potter party decorations, so we could have gone completely bonkers.
+There’s an abundance of Harry Potter party ideas out there, so we could have gone completely bonkers with the decorations.

 Platform 9 ¾